Guide

 Key Correlations

-Rolling Pearson correlations between 12 FX-relevant pairs and reference assets, computed from yfinance data.
+Rolling Pearson correlations between 12 FX-relevant pairs and reference assets, computed from daily OHLC data.
 Three lookback windows are available — 30d, 60d, and 90d — selectable via the buttons in the panel header (60d is the default).
 The table includes a vs norm column showing how far the current 30d correlation deviates from its 252-day historical baseline, expressed as a z-score.
 The baseline is the mean of all rolling 30-day Pearson windows over the past 252 trading days — keeping the norm horizon consistent with the current correlation regardless of which display window (30d/60d/90d) is selected.
 Pairs deviating more than 1.5σ from their historical norm are flagged as stretched; above 2.5σ as a break — a broken correlation is often as informative as the correlation itself.
 Clicking any row opens a detail modal with a 252-day sparkline on real calendar dates, z-score, 30d/60d/90d snapshots, and a regime signal indicator.

 Two pairs monitor macro regime specifically: DXY vs SPX (normally negative — a positive reading signals USD funding stress) and Gold vs DXY (normally negative — a positive reading signals the safe-haven model is broken or inflation is driving both).